5 min read

 Overview

-Garlic is a staple ingredient in many popular dishes.
-It smells delicious when cooking and tastes even better, and it’s something we consume a whole lot of without sometimes even realizing.
+Garlic is a staple ingredient in many popular dishes, typically added to sauces to provide additional flavor.
+It smells delicious when cooking and tastes even better, and it’s something us humans can consume a whole lot of without sometimes even realizing.

-Unfortunately, the answer is a resounding no. Garlic is toxic to dogs because it contains a compound known as thiosulfate, which can damage your pet’s red blood cells.
+We might find garlic super tasty and flavorsome, but bad news incoming for our pets — can dogs eat garlic?
+The answer is an emphatic no. Garlic is toxic to dogs because it contains a compound known as thiosulfate, which can damage your pet’s red blood cells.
 This can cause rapid breathing, weakness and pale gums and can even be fatal.
-That’s why it’s important to make sure your dog never eats garlic.
-Let's take a look at why garlic is dangerous for dogs.

 How much garlic is toxic to a dog?

-Garlic, onions, leeks, and chives are all members of the genus Allium, and all are toxic to dogs.
-But garlic is particularly dangerous, as the Merck Veterinary Manual reveals that it is 3-5 times more toxic than onion.
+Much depends on how much garlic your dog has eaten.
+While garlic, onions, leeks, and chives are all members of the genus Allium, meaning all are toxic to dogs, garlic is particularly dangerous.
+The Merck Veterinary Manual reveals that it is 3-5 times more toxic than onion.

 A toxic dose of garlic in dogs is 15 grams per kilogram of body weight.
 To give you an idea of how much that is, a single garlic clove weighs around 5-6 grams.